ganeti/ganeti/doc/design-2.1.rst

     "hmac": "4a4139b2c3c5921f7e439469a0a45ad200aead0f"
   }

-"plj0" is a fourcc that details the message content.
+``plj0`` is a fourcc that details the message content.
 It stands for plain json 0, and can be changed as we move on to different type of protocols (for example protocol buffers, or encrypted json).
 What follows is a json encoded string, with the following fields:

-- 'msg' contains a JSON-encoded query, its fields are:
+- ``msg`` contains a JSON-encoded query, its fields are:

-  - 'protocol', integer, is the confd protocol version (initially just constants.CONFD_PROTOCOL_VERSION, with a value of 1)
+  - ``protocol``, integer, is the confd protocol version (initially just ``constants.CONFD_PROTOCOL_VERSION``, with a value of 1)
-  - 'type', integer, is the query type.
+  - ``type``, integer, is the query type.
 For example "node role by name" or "node primary ip by instance ip".
-Constants will be provided for the actual available query types.
+Constants will be provided for the actual available query types
+  - ``query`` is a multi-type field (depending on the ``type`` field):

+    - it can be missing, when the request is fully determined by the ``type`` field
-  - 'query', string, is the search key.
-For example an ip, or a node name.
+    - it can contain a string which denotes the search key: for example an IP, or a node name
+    - it can contain a dictionary, in which case the actual details vary further per request type

-  - 'rsalt', string, is the required response salt.
-The client must use it to recognize which answer it's getting.
+  - ``rsalt``, string, is the required response salt; the client must use it to recognize which answer it's getting.

-- 'salt' must be the current unix timestamp, according to the client.
-  Servers can refuse messages which have a wrong timing, according to their configuration and clock.
+- ``salt`` must be the current unix timestamp, according to the client; servers should refuse messages which have a wrong timing, according to their configuration and clock
-- 'hmac' is an hmac signature of salt+msg, with the cluster hmac key
+- ``hmac`` is an hmac signature of salt+msg, with the cluster hmac key

 If an answer comes back (which is optional, since confd works over UDP) it will be in this format::